Guía de bordado (ES)

 Step 2 – cutting your fabric

-For an animal, bird, insect, reptile or mushroom, measure 34cm x 34cm.
+For an animal, bird, insect, reptile or mushroom, measure (at least) 34 cm x 34 cm.

 Take nice pictures of your process so that you have a «before» shot.

-You will design a tree to fit within 30 x 60cm, or for an animal, bird, insect, reptile or mushroom within 30 x 30cm (the cutting instructions allow for 2cm on all sides for hemming).
+You will design a tree to fit within 30 x 60 cm, or for an animal, bird, insect, reptile or mushroom within 30 x 30 cm.
+Please note that the cutting instructions allow for 2 cm on all sides for hemming.

 The tree shape should be twice the length of the non-tree species.